 EGL-282.
-Gothic (Not offered 2011-12).
+Gothic.
 How shall we define the term "Gothic?"
 Combining elements of tribal "barbarism" (the Goths) and medievalism (or the "Dark Ages"), Gothic fiction was a very prominent fixture of 18th- and 19th-century literature whose popularity continues to this day.
 Its pleasure derives from fear or terror, mystery, the irrational or supernatural, and the unconscious; haunted castles, dark villains, ghosts, monsters, and terrorized victims characterize its fictions.
 This course will explore traditional Gothic literature, its parodies, its heirs and some filmic adaptations.
-GenEd: HUL
+CC: HUL

 EGL-283.
-Autobiography (Spring, Kuhn).
+Autobiography.
 "Who am I and how did I get this way?"
 This course is a study in the development of autobiography as literary genre from St. Augustine's Confessions to Frank McCourt's Angela's Ashes.
 We will focus on autobiography as a space for exploring, expressing, and constructing the self as well as an inquiry into the developing relationship between mind and world.
 We will also examine the various motives behind writing one's life-story from the existential and religious to the political and historical.
 Related issues to be discussed include the role of imagination, memory, and language in narrating the self, and the particular impact of minority, marginalized, and forbidden voices.
 We will also talk about the recent scandals involving fabricated autobiographies.
 Does an autobiography have to be true?
 Readings may include Montaigne's Essays, Rousseau's Confessions, Woolf's A Sketch of the Past, Styron's Darkness Visible, Wurtzel's Prozac Nation, Spiegelman's Maus, and Satrapi's Persopolis.
-GenEd: HUL
+CC: HUL

 EGL-284.
-Gender and Genre (Not offered 2011-12).
+Gender and Genre.
 How do conventions of gender difference inflect the way stories are told and interpreted?
 We will explore a variety of historical contexts as well as the concepts of "gender" and "genre" while investigating basic narrational elements such as the contract between narrator and addressee, framing devices, closure and delay and how these elements contribute to a construction of gender categories.
-GenEd: HUL histories, models of gender, fears of technology, and new views of race and sexuality.
-Likely authors include Asimov, Clarke, Lem, Dick, Herbert, LeGuin, Delany, Butler, and Gibson.
-Film may also be a significant component of the course.
-Possible directors include Kubrick, Spielberg, Cronenberg, Gilliam, and Scott.
-GenEd: HUL
+CC: HUL

 EGL-285.
-Film as Fictive Art (Winter, Hauser).
+Film as Fictive Art.
 A study of the formal, technical, and ideological elements of selected American films.
-GenEd: HUL
+CC: HUL